conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

 I didn't want to deal with sales and distribution.
 I was in the middle of grad school and didn't have the time or the interest.
 So after manufacturing the tokens, I shipped them to Amazon to be fulfilled.
-This does come with a cost, of about $1.02-$2.02 in fees per U2F Token.
+This does come with a cost, of about $1.02-$2.02 in fees per U2F Token sold by Amazon.

 After manufacturing and distribution was handled, it was time to execute my elaborate market entry plan: write a blog post and post it to Hacker News and